hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_single_node_virtual_instance.html.markdown

 ---

-A `deployer_virtual_machine_packages` block supports the following:

-* `storage_account_id` - (Required) The ID of the deployer VM packages storage account.
-Changing this forces a new resource to be created.

-* `url` - (Required) The URL of the deployer VM packages file.
-Changing this forces a new resource to be created.

----

 A `single_server_configuration` block supports the following:

 * `app_resource_group_name` - (Required) The name of the application Resource Group where SAP system resources will be deployed.
 Changing this forces a new resource to be created.